DeadMeme5441/google-adk-extras/README.md

 - Credential services: Google/GitHub/Microsoft/X (OAuth2), JWT, HTTP Basic
 - Enhanced FastAPI wiring that respects a provided credential service
 - Fluent builder (`AdkBuilder`) to assemble a FastAPI app or a Runner
+ - A2A helpers for exposing/consuming agents (see below)

 Note on Runner: `EnhancedRunner` is a thin subclass of ADK’s `Runner` for compatibility with the enhanced web server; it does not change behavior.